RikoRiken/Unmasked/README.md

 ### 3️⃣ Detailed Insight

-A clear information for each data point is given :
+A clear information for each data point is given (you can check the About page to have more informations):
 - IP Address
 - Timezone
 - Language